tribalthirst/tribalthirst/src/ux/content/posts/taking-first-steps.md

 ---
 title: "Taking the first steps"
 date: "2016-08-08"
+aliases:
+  - /taking-first-steps
 categories:
   - "learning"
 ---

 I have found it extremely difficult to get started on projects that I think are daunting.
-It gets even worse when I don't know where to start.
-My mind feels sluggish, my hands refuse to move, I become paralyzed to action.
+It gets even worse when I don't know where to start.  <!--more-->My mind feels sluggish, my hands refuse to move, I become paralyzed to action.

 Then there are the easy start projects.
 Why can I just jump in and get going on those?
 Here are some thoughts why taking the first steps in these project types is easy: